 It was hard to let you go.
 Or more exactly: to push you away.
 You made it a bit easier with your regular outbursts of anger.
 That made me forget the child in you that aroused my nurturing impulses so easily and so deeply.
 You had a certain loneliness that I liked to lift from you.
 We did spend a lot of really cosy moments together.
 Even when I was one blop of depressed, suicidal, frustrated mess of an old man.
 Yes, an old man.
 Ancient.
 You didn’t let me slip away at those times, not completely.
 You had me hanging on there to a reed, in my morass of bile and self-loathing.
 And for a long time you read everything I wrote, unless it was too much about girls.
 And you liked it and you believed in me, much more than I believed in myself.

 And if I felt completely miserable and worthless, I could still think I must be doing something right, because I am with you and we have intellectual conversations about any topic.
 So you kept some framework of my ego intact.
 Even if the roof had come crashing down and the walls were full of holes.
 Quite like our apartement, where the wind just blew right through the roof.
 Which was fine in summer, but Siberian in winter.
 I remember that winter when I was wearing all my sweaters, and reading ‘the cider house rules’ by John Irving, under the covers in bed, while you were studying at home.
 I saved more than 400 euros on heating that year.
 And I lost my mind only once, from loneliness, cold and malnutrition.
 And I could have saved a bit more if you hadn’t had an other fight with your mother, about me, and come home, your real home by now, to study with me.
 And I cooked while you studied, and I did the dishes, and we watched something in the evening, and I wrote while you slept.
 You slept so much.
 You had this affliction that made you tired.
 So you slept, a lot.
 And I wrote at my desk, while you were in bed, some two meters away.
 And you looked so peaceful and so soundly asleep.
 And when you woke we ate.
 And you continued to study a little bit.
 Or we went out.
 We went out so much.
 And spent the money we saved on clothes, heating, electricity.
 Looking back it’s almost impossible to see how we managed all that time.
 If your parents had supported you in any fair way, I could have saved quite a lot of money.
 But it was a small price to pay, back then, to live together.
 Only later did you say you were happy at that time.
 Only later.
 Back then it was never enough.
 Never enough.
 Money was a constant worry, but what we did manage to buy we enjoyed.
-We were both rather spoiled, even if we shared the distant memory of a childhood in relative poverty, we were spoiled.
+We were both rather spoilt, even if we shared the distant memory of a childhood in relative poverty, we were spoilt.
 And it was bitter to feel poor, even if we did live rich.

 And most of the time we found a way to forget our (mostly mine, maybe) financial troubles.
 And we had long, deep- or we thought so- discussions about a lot of things, and we analyzed every person we met, and we laughed a lot, and discussed movies, and I talked crazy diets out of your head, and you tried to talk the more impractical plans out of my head, and got mad when I spent too much time with friends.

 It feels like an entire life-time.
 And it was.
-It had enough challenges, enough laughs, enough setbacks, frustrations, pains, sexual experimenting (let’s be brief: we tried everything), enough comfort, enough talk, enough cosiness, more affection than most couples pack in their life-times, and so on, and so on.
+It had enough challenges, enough laughs, enough setbacks, frustrations, pains, sexual experimenting (let’s be brief: we tried everything), enough comfort, enough talks, enough cosiness, more affection than most couples pack in their life-times, and so on, and so on.
 I died a few times when I was with you.
 I died when my dad died, I died and was reborn after my first miserable job, I died a couple of times when my manuscripts got rejected, and I got reborn when your parents tried to kill me.
 It really mystifies me how I can still look so young.
 I have felt 80 at times.

 There’s no point listing everything we did.
-The free love experiment alone could fill an entire volume and we already staged a play about that.
+The free love experiment alone could fill an entire volume and we have already staged a play about that.

 We had days that were days like days should always be.
 You coming home from class.
 Walking up our road.
 To our apartement with view of the river.
 That view came free even for poor punks like us.
 And I was sitting in our open window, waiting for you to arrive.
 And we waved at each other.
 And you said my pet name that you invented for me.
 That I won’t repeat now, because I’m already crying, and I had dinner ready.
 And I served you and we ate.
 And the sun was shining and it was warm inside.
 And we could hear birds chirping.
 And the city was waking to student night life.
 Slowly.
 And there was the smell of the neighbours’ barbecue not far off.
 And after dinner some fifteen of our friends would fill the house till somewhere near three a.m.
 Or a pothead medical student would crash on our couch after asking me to hit him with a whip.
 Yeah, we met some crazy people.
 Almost as crazy as we were.